Configuration File

 - name: job2

-, supporting both array and object formats, executed concurrently.
+pipelines(supporting both array and object syntax), which are executed concurrently. - A single

-contains a set of sequentially executed tasks, running in the same build environment (physical machine, virtual machine, or Docker container).
+pipelinecontains a set ofstagesthat are executed sequentially within the same build environment (physical machine, virtual machine, or Docker container).

 Configuration File Version Selection